mythologyprospector-hub/akasha-collect/README.md

 ## Role in the Ecosystem

-Akasha Collect acts as the system's **sensory interface to reality**.
+Akasha Collect acts as the system's sensory interface to reality.

 External APIs → Collectors → Artifacts → Lens → Discovery